 Take a journey

 If this guide leads you down even just one musical path previously unexplored, I feel it has succeeded.
 That path will hopefully lead you down many more.
 In it's melding, crossing and subverting of genres the ambient and downtempo universe is mind-bogglingly vast.
-And with the advent of global on-line CD retailing and audio downloads such music is now easy to buy wherever you live on the planet.
+And with the advent of global on-line CD retailing, downloads and streaming, such music is now easy to hear and buy wherever you live on the planet.